antononcube/Raku-EBNF-Grammar/README-work.md

 - Cross-interfacing:
   - The package "Grammar::TokenProcessing" can translate Raku grammars into EBNFs.
   - Both "FunctionalParsers" and "EBNF::Grammar" can translate EBNFs into Raku grammars.
-  - "EBNF::Grammar" can generate parser classes with utilizing the FPs of "FunctionalParsers".
+  - "EBNF::Grammar" can generate parser classes that are utilizing the FPs of "FunctionalParsers".

-The following diagram summarizes relationships (and implied workflows) in the comparison table and clarification points above:
+The following diagram summarizes the relationships (and implied workflows) in the comparison table and clarification points above:

 ```mermaid